sakhtar1/setting-up-a-new-site-v-000/README.md

 # Description

-This is an example site
+This is a sample site

 #Contact
 email: sakht318@gmail.com